SukeLuo/SukeLuo.github.io/dataviz3.md

 "It might be hard to audience to match the zip code back to specific places"; "but the point of this graph is zip code".
 "Maybe you could try to combine those two graphs together again in a more concise way?"
 "What about omit the states, keep only the zip code?"
+"It is obvious to me what you are trying to convey."
 "Should you try Scatter Plot for the percentage change?
 It's more intuitive"

+So below is my attempt in Scatter Plot:

 ![](/sketch2.jpg)

+I think it is fine if I only wanted to focus on percentage change.
+But I want to show the value change and percentage change together, I think a line chart is better.

 ## 4. Revised Data Visualization
 <div class="flourish-embed flourish-chart" data-src="visualisation/12682186"><script src="https://public.flourish.studio/resources/embed.js"></script></div>